Nikolas Cruz, identified as Florida high school shooting suspect, reportedly showed warning signs

 More on the Parkland high school shooting...

+Jim Gard, who said he was Cruz's teacher around August to September 2016, told Fox News he wasn't shocked to hear his former student's name circling around.

+"It hit me like wow. ...
+Am I shocked?
+No, I hate to say it," Gard said.
+"Nothing's shocking anymore.
+And that's horrible."

-A teacher at the high school told the Miami Herald the suspect was seen as a potential threat in the past, as he allegedly threatened students last year.
+Gard told the Miami Herald that Cruz was seen as a potential threat in the past, as he allegedly threatened students last year.

-“We were told last year that he wasn’t allowed on campus with a backpack on him,” Jim Gard, who claimed to be a former teacher of the suspect’s, told the Herald.
+“We were told last year that he wasn’t allowed on campus with a backpack on him,” the teacher said.
 “There were problems with him last year threatening students, and I guess he was asked to leave campus.”

+'I SAW A BIG PILE OF BLOOD': STUDENTS DESCRIBE FLORIDA HIGH SCHOOL SHOOTING

 Another student told WSVN he “stayed clear of [the suspect] most of the time."